STBrinkmann/DRIGLUCoSE/README.md

 ## Census variables

-In our analysis we acquired data of the Canadian census dissemination areas (DA, the smallest available census area with an average population of 400-800 residents) for the census year 2006 from the federal government agency Statistics Canada.
+In our analysis we acquired data of the Canadian census dissemination areas.
 It has been converted to a shapefile (sf) with one column per census variable.
-To demonstrate we use the following randomly generated data:
+To demonstrate we use the following randomly generated
+data:

 ``` r
 set.seed(1234)